Bible Definitions Shed Light On God’s Word!

 Fundamentalism:

-1) Protestant movement embraces similar beliefs as evangelicals, although usually in a more conservative direction, stressing separation from the world and more liberal Christian bodies.
+1) The Protestant movement embraces similar beliefs as evangelicals, although usually in a more conservative direction, stressing separation from the world and more liberal Christian bodies.
 The term derives from a series of booklets entitled The Fundamentals, published in the early 20th century on what was viewed as Christianity’s fundamental doctrines.
-2) The term also is used to describe similarly conservative movements in other religions, particularly Islam.
+2) The term is also used to describe similarly conservative movements in other religions, particularly Islam.

 Gabriel:

 An archangel in Jewish, Christian, and Islamic traditions.
 In Christianity, he is known for announcing to Mary that she will bear Jesus, humanity’s savior.
-In Islam, he is known as “Jibril” and is known for visiting the Prophet Muhammad in a human form.
+In Islam, he is known as “Jibril” and for visiting the Prophet Muhammad in a human form.
 It was Jibril who revealed God’s messages through Muhammad and who also guided Muhammad during his night journey through the heavens.

 Gentile: